huaweicloud/terraform-provider-huaweicloud/docs/resources/dms_kafka_consumer_group.md

 * `lag` - Indicates the lag number of the consumer group.

 * `created_at` - Indicates the creation time of the consumer group.

-## Attribute Reference

-In addition to all arguments above, the following attributes are exported:

-* `id` - The resource ID.

 ## Import